drebelsky/drebelsky.github.io/docs/notes/hello-world-manual.md

 }
 ```

-If we look at `glibc`'s source for `printf`, it ends up still having a number of abstractions^[todo: link/document].
-Interestingly, however, if we take a closer look at the generated code
+If we look at `glibc`'s source for `printf`, it ends up still having a number of abstractions[^1].
+Interestingly, however, if we take a closer look at the generated code,

 ```
 $ objdump --disassemble=main hello